MeTavi/TAT_doc/docs/overall_design/src_code/configuration/calculation_configuration.md

 1. Operation Type

    Each operation is classified as one of the following:
-      - **calculation**: A mathematical or logical operation that creates a new column or modifies an existing column.
-The formulas usually follow Pandas syntax and operate at the row level.
-In the backend these calculation is performed using pandas eval operator for increased efficiency, therefore this operation type is limited to what eval can do.
-For more custom operation use the custom transform.
+      - **calculation**: A mathematical or logical operation that creates a new column or modifies an existing one.
+The formulas typically follow Pandas syntax and operate at the row level.
+In the backend, these calculations are performed using the Pandas eval() operator for increased efficiency.
+As a result, this operation type is limited to what eval() can handle.
+For more complex operations, use the custom transform option.

       - **custom_transform**: A user-defined transformation, usually applied through custom functions where the pandas eval operation is not working.
 These transformations can filter rows, modify values, or introduce complex logic.